-Refrigerated shipping containers offer people a chance to create something wonderful from something that is no longer used for its original purpose.
-Repurposing a refrigerated container for your project is cost effective and there is so much opportunity for creativity.
+Shipping containers offer people a chance to create something wonderful from something that is no longer used for its original purpose.
+The repurposing of a shipping container for your project is cost effective and there is so much opportunity for creativity.
 Some of the ways you can use a shipping container include:

 Create An Art Studio